-The exterior of your home is literally the first thing that visitors see when they come to a real estate viewing, so freshly painted siding makes a fantastic impression in terms of curb appeal.
+Your home's exterior is literally the first thing that visitors see when they come to a real estate viewing, so freshly painted siding makes a fantastic impression in terms of curb appeal.
 Because prospective buyers tend to prefer move-in ready properties that won’t need a lot of work on their part, your newly painted house will take a prominent place on their “worth considering” list.

 Average Cost Components

-The total cost to paint your house exterior is made up of:
+The total cost to paint the exterior of a house is made up of:

-- Labor – Typically, the bulk of the cost of your exterior house painting goes toward labor.
+- Labor – Typically, the bulk of your exterior house painting cost goes toward labor.
 Your contractor will not only prime and paint the outside of your home, but take care of prep work too.

 This may include professional pressure washing (low pressure only, please!), window caulk touchup, and scraping or power brushing off flaking paint.
 In addition, it might be necessary to repair wood rot or other damage.

 - Paint -- The paint itself is a much smaller cost component, but it will make a huge difference to the finished product.
 So don’t cheap out by skimping on paint.
-Instead, choose a high quality, weather-resistant exterior latex paint so that your home will look great, and stay that way for longer – up to 10 years, as opposed to 4-5 years with a less expensive type.
+Instead, choose a high quality paint, that's also a weather-resistant exterior latex paint so that your home will look great, and stay that way for longer – up to 10 years, as opposed to 4-5 years with a less expensive type.